Trump postpones Israel trip amid controversy over Muslim proposal

 A Dubai real estate firm building a $6 billion golf complex with Trump, who has extensive business dealings in the Middle East, stripped the property of his name and image amid the uproar over the comments.

-Defence Minister Manohar Parrikar of India, which has more than 170 million Muslims, likened the explosive potential of Trump's comments to "a nuclear bomb."

-"In India, we have equal rights for everyone and we don't look towards communities with suspicion," he told a Washington news conference when asked about Trump.
-"Those who are radicalised, it's a different issue; we tackle them separately."

-(Reporting by Susan Heavey, David Alexander, David Brunnstrom and Ginger Gibson; editing by Jeffrey Benkoe, Jonathan Oatis and Andrew Hay)
+(Reporting by Susan Heavey, David Alexander and David Brunnstrom; editing by Jeffrey Benkoe, Jonathan Oatis and Andrew Hay)